Do you find your skin is sensitive?

-Stearyl Alcohol: Derived from stearic acid, it is used as an emollient, to help keep other ingredients stable within a formulation.
+Stearyl Alcohol: Derived from stearic acid, it is used as an emollient to help keep other ingredients stable within a formulation.

-An ester is formed when an organic acid combines with alcohol.
+Esters are formed when an organic acid combines with alcohol.
 The great thing about esters is that they don’t feel as oily on the skin as other emollients and fatty ingredients.

 A tip to spot fatty esters in your skincare products: see if they have the suffix ‘ate’ at the end of it.

 Isopropyl Myristate: A unique synthetic emollient and thickener because it reduces the greasy skin feel caused by a high oil content in your formulas.
 It is a known comedogenic, and you won’t find it in our products.